formkit/docs-content/essentials/context.md

 ## `help`

-The help text of an input provided by the `help` prop.
+The help text of the input provided by the `help` prop.

 ## `id`

-The unique identifier of an input.
+The unique identifier of the input.
 This value is auto-generated unless the `id` prop is set.

 ## `label`